DionneMaguire/stock/README.md

 ![start of program](images/initial_screen.png)

 2 When the user enters the name of the product, the user is asked to enter the current quantity of the product in stock.
-The program checks that the user enters a valid number 0 or greater.
+The program checks that the user enters a valid number that is not negative.

 ![asked to enter stock quantity](images/stock_enter_quantity.png)